 One of the workarounds that’s been suggested since tough new lending rules started making it harder to get a mortgage is considering second-tier lenders.
-Financial Adviser Hannah McQueen explains what you need to know about them.

 The main banks feel familiar, while to most people second-tier lenders seem like an unknown quantity.
 Are they loan sharks?
 Are the interest rates sky high?
 Is this the wild west of the lending landscape?

 Let’s start the beginning.

 Second-tier lenders are a subset of ‘non-bank’ lenders who don’t require a license from the Reserve Bank to operate.

 The public can’t deposit money into an account or a term deposit with them, so they must raise the funding that allows them to lend money via other means.

 They’re a disparate group – different second-tier lenders focus on different types of lending.
 Some specialise in business lending, consumer loans, debt consolidation – and some, like Bluestone, Resimac, Pepper Money and Liberty Financial, focus on residential mortgages.